-Sequence of Courses Hours A. Colloquium in Ministry (Summer, B. Colloquium in Ministry (Summer, C. Seminars and Advanced Electives At least four semester hours must be in the B, H, or T areas.
-(Four semester hours of this requirement may be fulfilled through Guided Reading and ) 4 8 Research.)
-D. Field-Oriented Learning Experiences This requirement may be fulfilled by selections from the courses listed below or by a satisfactory course in Clinical Pastoral Education in a center 6 accredited by ACPE.
-E. Supervised Field Experience and Project in Ministry 6 28
+Sequence of Courses

+Hours

+A. Colloquium in Ministry (Summer) 4

+B. Colloquium in Ministry (Summer)

+C. Seminars and Advanced Electives At least four semester hours 8

+must be in the B, H, or T areas.
+(Four semester hours of this

+requirement may be fulfilled through Guided Reading and

+Research.)

+D. Field-Oriented Learning

+Experiences (

+This requirement may be

+fulfilled by selections from the

+Pastoral Education in a center

+accredited by ACPE.

+E. Supervised Field Experience

+and Project in Ministry